 The Ninja smart scoop is an underrated feature.
-I know, it’s just a coffee scoop, but it’s a scoop that hides away in the machine and has two sides: one for single serve and one for carafe.
+I know, it’s just a coffee scoop, but it’s a scoop that hides away in the machine and has two sides: one for single-serve and one for a carafe.
 Sometimes the simple conveniences fly under the radar, but I appreciate them.

 The Ninja machines are programmable, with the ability to set a brew time up to 24 hours in advance.
 Who doesn’t want to wake up to the smell of a fresh pot of coffee?

 The Best Ninja Coffee Makers